Three-dimensional magnetization textures as quaternionic functions

 Besides the considered 3D configurations, 2D and 1D magnetization distributions (such as cones, helices or skyrmions) can also be expressed as quaternionic functions.
 This allows to combine them with hopfions using~\eqref{eq:allM} to model e.g. heliknotons~\cite{Kuchkin2023}, which, however, is beyond the scope of the present paper.

 There is also a very general consequence, implied by the use of quaternionic products.
 Such algebra of 3D magnetic states is inherently non-Abelian.
 It describes not only the field of interacting objects (solitons), but implies that the field also contains the imprint of the order in which the solitons were brought into the interaction.
+It is already known that non-Abelianness of the quaternionic group results in nontrivial rules of coalescence of disclinations in cholesteric liquid crystals~\cite{VM1977liqcr}.
+In magnetism it can lead to many interesting properties of three-dimensional topological solitons as well.
+In particular, non-Abelian algebra of multi-soliton states implies the possibility to implement a topological quantum computation according to Kitaev's scenario~\cite{Kitaev2003}, once the methods of nano-scale nucleation and control of these three-dimensional states are perfected.

 Support of the Russian Science Foundation under the project {\tt 25-11-00144} is gratefully acknowledged.